AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

    When creating a course using the Virtual Classroom configuration dialog box, set the **Conferencing System** to the Teams connection that you created.
 Select whether you want a meeting organizer for the event.

-   If you select **Yes** for a meeting organizer, you must enter the name of the organizer.
+   If you select **Yes **for a meeting organizer, you must enter the name of the organizer.
 Type the name and select the organizer.

    **Lobby bypassing**

    * If you select **Yes**, any learner can join the meeting.
    * If you select **No**, a request is sent to the organizer to allow or prevent the learner from joining the meeting.

-   >[!NOTE]
-   >
-   >   A learner must be available on Microsoft Teams.
-However, the learner can join Learning Manager as a guest.
+   **Note:** A learner must be available on Microsoft Teams.
+However, the learner can join Captivate Prime as a guest.

    **Classroom Module:** In this mode, learners attend in-person lectures, facilitated by a trained instructor.
 Enter the title, description, and set the duration of the session.
 You can also specify the location of the class and the instructors to conduct the session.
 To save the changes, click **Done**.

    ![](assets/classroom-module.png)

-   When creating a course, in the Virtual Classroom configuration dialog box, set the conferencing system to the Microsoft Teams connection that you created.
-Select whether you want a meeting organizer for the event.
+   When&nbsp;creating a course, in the Virtual Classroom configuration dialog&nbsp;box, set the conferencing system&nbsp;to&nbsp;the&nbsp;Microsoft&nbsp;Teams connection&nbsp;that you created.&nbsp;Select&nbsp;whether you want a meeting organizer for the event.

-   If you select Yes for a meeting organizer, you must enter the name of the organizer.
+   If you&nbsp;select&nbsp;Yes&nbsp;for a meeting organizer, you must enter the name of the organizer.
 Type the name of the organizer and select the organizer.

    **Lobby bypassing**

-   * If you select Yes, any learner can join the meeting.
+   * If you select&nbsp;Yes, any learner can join the meeting.
-   * If you select No, a request is sent to the organizer to allow or prevent the learner from joining the meeting.
+   * If you select&nbsp;No, a request is sent to the organizer to allow or prevent the learner from joining the meeting.

-   >[!NOTE]
-   >
-   >If a learner wants to join Microsoft Teams as guest, he/she must enter the email.
-The email must be present in Captivate Prime.
+   **Note:**&nbsp;If a learner wants to join Microsoft Teams as guest, he/she must enter&nbsp;the&nbsp;email.
+The&nbsp;email must be present in&nbsp;Captivate&nbsp;Prime.

    **Activity Module:** In this mode, learners must complete a set of activities, such as, workshops, exercises, questionnaire, and other learning activities.
 Enter the title, description, and the external url for reference.
 To save the changes, click **Done**.

    ![](assets/activity-module.png)

-   You can specify the duration while adding an activity module in a course for activity type File Submission and xAPI-based modules.
+   You can specify the duration&nbsp;while adding an activity module in a course for activity type File Submission and&nbsp;xAPI-based modules.&nbsp;

-1. After you've added a module, you can mark the module as previewable by a learner.
-Enable the checkbox, **Learner Preview**.
-When a learner visits the course, they can preview the course.

-   An Author, while creating a course, can mark a course as free or paid.

-   The data about the courses are copied to Adobe Commerce.
-The data is synced on demand.

-   Unless the data is synced, a learner cannot buy a course.
-The **Buy Now** or **Add to Cart **button is disabled.

-## Unsupported features

-* Recurred Certifications.
-* A manager approved/nominated courses.
-* LinkedIn Content Marketplace courses.
-* Harvard Manage Mentor courses are not available for purchase.
-* Acquired courses are not available for purchase.

 1. Similarly, add modules for Prework and Testout modes.
 1. Choose the sequencing type for modules as Ordered or Unordered based on your preference.